AntoniaChroni/antoniachroni.github.io/research.md

 ## My research interests

-I am an evolutionary biologist with expertise in molecular phylogenetics, bioinformatics, ecology and biogeography at the species and cancer level.
-During my doctoral dissertation research, I investigated genetic and spatial patterns of insect-pollinators in the Mediterranean ecosystems.
-I studied the evolutionary relationships of hoverfly species, discovered new species, and explored speciation events via divergence time estimates based on the Aegean palaeogeography.
-Drawing from this unique background, I use an interdisciplinary approach to apply my skills in molecular evolution and organismal biogeography to study diversity and migration of cancer cells in cancer metastasis.
+I am an evolutionary biologist with expertise in molecular evolution, phylogenetics, bioinformatics, molecular ecology, and biogeography of populations, species, and tumors.
+In my doctoral research, I investigated genetic and spatial patterns of insect-pollinators in the Mediterranean ecosystems.
+I studied the evolutionary relationships of hoverfly species, discovered new species, and explored mechanisms of speciation through timetrees based on the Aegean paleogeography.
+Drawing from this strong and interdisciplinary background, I have initiated cross-cutting investigations that are bringing molecular evolution and organismal biogeography to understanding and explaining genomic diversity and migration of cancer cells in tumors.

+During my postdoctoral research, the intersection of cancer and evolution has fascinated me and offered me a chance to develop integrative projects.
+Cancer is an evolutionary disease.
+Cancer cells accumulate genetic aberrations that can be traced back to one cancer cell formed through mutations of a normal cell.
+Cancer cells continue to mutate and evolve over time, causing extensive intra- and inter-tumor genetic heterogeneity in primary and metastatic tumors.
+I am investigating fundamental factors that shape genomic tumor heterogeneity, including somatic mutations, selection, and migration.
+A deep understanding of inter- and intra-tumor heterogeneity is important for disease diagnosis, prognosis and treatment.
+Molecular evolution provides the necessary theoretical basis for studying somatic evolution of cancer cells, movements, and tumor spread (metastasis).

 I am interested on cancer metastasis, investigating factors underlying tumor heterogeneity and its interaction with the microenvironment.
-Molecular evolution provides the necessary theoretical basis for studying somatic evolution of cancerous cells, and by consequence, of tumors spread (metastasis).
-I utilize the power of evolutionary and phylogenetic inference to reveal the origin and trajectory of cancer cells between tumors within a cancer patient from simulated and patient clinical data.
-I am currently translating theoretical concepts and methods from molecular evolution and organismal biogeography in metastatic processes evolved within a patient (tumor biogeography).
+I am harnessing the power of molecular evolutionary and phylogenetic inferences to reveal the origin and trajectory of cancer cells between tumors within a cancer patient.

+Recently, I introduced the field of tumor biogeography as a sophisticated alternative framework for studying the evolutionary and spatiotemporal dynamics of cancer cell migrations within and between tumors.
+In this interdisciplinary pursuit, I am mapping the processes of movements of clones migrating between tumors to the processes in phylogenetic biogeography processes. [https://doi.org/10.3390/cancers11121880](https://doi.org/10.3390/cancers11121880)

-I have been part of the team developing PathFinder, a computational Bayesian method that uses the clone phylogeny, their genetic differentiation, and anatomical locations to infer cancer's migration history in a patient. [https://doi.org/10.1093/bioinformatics/btaa795](https://doi.org/10.1093/bioinformatics/btaa795)
+I have co-developed PathFinder, a computational Bayesian method, a computational Bayesian method that uses the clone phylogeny, their genetic differentiation, and anatomical locations to infer cancer's migration history in a patient. [https://doi.org/10.1093/bioinformatics/btaa795](https://doi.org/10.1093/bioinformatics/btaa795)